Due to a construction project in the Architecture and Fine Arts Library (AFA), the library is closed to general access.

-For updates and additional information on available library services and resources please view COVID-19 USC Libraries Updates on Services & Programs.
+For updates and additional information on available library services and resources please view Summer 2021 at the USC Libraries.

 All library digital collections, services, and programs that support remote teaching and learning remain available online.
-Due dates are extended to May 25, 2021.
+All due dates have been extended to August 31, 2021.

 Please contact us at firstname.lastname@example.org if you have questions about the AFA Library, its collections, and services.